 The Research on Osteoporosis and Your Diet

-Scientists have been studying the link between nutrition and bone health for decades.
-They have found many promising connections between the positive effects of foods like fruits and vegetables, seafood, and some dairy products on bone health.
+Scientists have been studying the link between nutrition and bone health for decades, finding many promising connections between the positive effects of foods like fruits and vegetables, seafood, and some dairy products on bone health.
+According to Dr. Carl Giordano, an orthopedic spine surgeon:

-The Framingham Osteoporosis Study surveyed thousands of individuals to test the effects of diets rich in things like calcium, vitamin C, folate, potassium, magnesium, and omega 3.
-Its findings demonstrated strong correlations between diets rich in many vitamins and minerals and greater bone mineral density in those studied.
+Take the Framingham Osteoporosis Study, for example, which surveyed thousands of individuals to test the effects of diets rich in things like calcium, vitamin C, folate, potassium, magnesium, and omega 3.
+This study found strong correlations between diets rich in many vitamins and minerals and greater bone mineral density in those studied.

 Notably, the study also found that individuals with diets of highly processed foods had significantly lower BMD (bone mineral density) than other populations studied with diets consisting primarily of fruits, vegetables, and fish.